The Best Drugstore Moisturizers of 2026, According to a Dermatologist

 Texture: Rich but fast-absorbing cream

 Pair this with the tretinoin sandwich method if you're prone to irritation, and check my best moisturizers with tretinoin guide for more options if you're deep in the retinoid world.
+If you're actively peeling, my best moisturizers for tretinoin peeling post walks through the rescue routine.

-Check Price →
+Check Price

 Best for Winter